Dopeamin/bigdata_project/README.md

 - Then copy target/project-1.0.jar into to docker container :

-  `docker cp target/project-1.0.jar hadoop-master:/root/hadoop.jar`
+  `docker cp target/project-1.0.jar master:/usr/local/hadoop.jar`

-- We need to access to docker container and add an input folder to do :

-  `docker exec -it hadoop-master bash`

-  `mkdir input`

-  `hadoop fs -mkdir input`

-  `mkdir output`

 - Now on a new terminal (not the container) copy the data into the container :

-  `docker cp src/main/java/data/data.csv hadoop-master:/root/input/data.csv`
+  `docker cp src/main/java/data/data.csv hadoop-master:/usr/local/data.csv`

-- Put the input file into the HDFS (go back to the container)

-  `hadoop fs -put input/data.csv`

 ### 2. Setting up kafka:

-First we need to start kafka in the master container :

-`./start-kafka-zookeeper.sh`

-Then on a new terminal we need to create a topic :
+First on a new terminal we need to create a topic :

 `kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic rich_people_topic`